Are Alternate Interior Angles Congruent Or Supplementary

 Visualize the Geometry

 You can also use physical objects to represent the lines and angles.
-For example, use straws or pencils to represent the parallel lines and a ruler to represent the transversal.
+Also, for example, use straws or pencils to represent the parallel lines and a ruler to represent the transversal.
 Manipulating these objects can provide a tactile understanding of how the angles are formed and how they relate to each other.

 Practice with Examples